SameedAtif/SalesX/README.md

 ## Introduction

-SalesX is a next-gen Point of Sales system, built using Electron and ReactJS.
+SalesX is a next-gen Point of Sales system, built using Electron and M(ySQL)ERN stack.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To view the SQLite database, you will most likely need [DB Browser for SQLite](https://sqlitebrowser.org/dl/).

 To setup and run the program:

 1. Make sure you have NodeJS installed and updated.
+2. MySQL installed and running.
-2. From the project root directory, run:
+3. From the project root directory, run:

     `npm install`

+    This will install all the required dependencies.

-3. To start only React version, run:
+4. (optional) To start only React version, run:

     `npm run react-start`

-4. To start the complete app, run:
+5. To start the complete app, run:

     `npm run start`